Traffic Tickets Details

 Why You Need a Ticket Attorney

 There are many reasons to hire an attorney if you receive a traffic citation.
 Unfortunately, most people don’t.
 In fact, only about 5% of people who receive traffic citations hire lawyers for assistance.
 Of the 95% who don’t hire lawyers, the overwhelming majority simply pay their ticket.
 Although it seems like the easiest thing to do, simply paying a ticket can have disastrous results; Paying the ticket means that you are pleading guilty, and are therefore, convicted.
-That can cost several hundred or even thousands of dollars in fines, increased insurance rates and Texas Department of Public Safety surcharges.
+That can cost several hundred or even thousands of dollars in fines and increased insurance rates.

 You only have a few days from the date you receive a traffic citation to take action.
 You must either pay it or plead not guilty and start the process toward a trial or a plea agreement.
 If you don’t do either, a warrant for your arrest will be issued.
 If that happens, what do you do next?

 If you are able to plead not guilty, what do you do next?
 What are the procedural rules?
 What statute is the State of Texas claiming that you violated?
 What legal defenses are available?
 Do you have to accept a plea offer from the prosecutor?
 What happens if you don’t?
 What happens if you do?
 If you set your case for trial, what do you do at trial?